dashpay/docs/docs/user/wallets/dashcore/installation-macos.rst

 Creating your Dash Wallet
 -----------------------------------

-If you are interacting with the Dash ecosystem DashCore v19.0 onwards, do note that the network will not create a wallet for you by default.
+Beginning with Dash Core 19.0, a wallet will not be created for you by default.
 You will get this prompt in the Overview tab.
+To create a wallet, click the **Create a new wallet** button or click **File** -> **Create wallet**.

 .. figure:: img/macos/dash-create-wallet-prompt.png
    :height: 250px

-When you click on the link, you will be prompted to create a new wallet with a custom wallet name.
+You will be prompted to create a new wallet with a custom wallet name.

-.. figure:: img/macos/wallet-name.png
-   :height: 250px

 By default, your wallet will be encrypted.
 You may choose to uncheck the box and encrypt the wallet later.
 We have included instructions on how to encrypt your wallet in the following section.

+.. figure:: img/macos/wallet-name.png
+   :height: 250px

-If you do choose to encrypt now, you will get the following window.
+If you do choose to encrypt now, you will be asked to enter and verify a password.

 .. figure:: img/macos/112596740.png
    :width: 354px

-Create your passphrase.
+   Enter a password

 Following that, you will get a standard warning.

 .. figure:: img/macos/112596745.png
    :width: 354px

-Simply click on "Yes" and you are good to go!
+   Confirm you want to encrypt your wallet

-The following will detail the steps you need to follow if you choose to encrypt your Dash wallet later.
+The following section will detail the steps you need to follow if you choose to encrypt your Dash wallet later.

 Encrypting your Dash wallet
 ---------------------------